hemanth-92/hyprnix/README.md

 ### Generate your hardware.nix

-By default, my repo comes with the hardware.nix for Green Demon.
+By default, my repo comes with my system hardware.
 That one will not work for your system.
 That's why you have to generate your own.
 To do that, enter the following command:

 ```bash
 nixos-generate-config --show-hardware-config  > hardware.nix